 Former Deputy Assistant Secretary of Intelligence and Security at the Department of Commerce

-John Costello an Adjunct Senior Fellow with the Technology and National Security Program at the Center for a New American Security.
+John Costello is a Senior Advisor with WestExec and an Adjunct Senior Fellow with the Technology and National Security Program at the Center for a New American Security.
 John focuses on U.S.-China trade relationship, export controls, investment screening, and U.S. policy on information and communication technology (ICT) and emerging technologies.

 John is the former Deputy Assistant Secretary of Intelligence and Security at the Department of Commerce.
 In that capacity, John established the Commerce Department’s intelligence analysis capability and led the Department’s information and communications technology and service supply-chain analytical and regulatory efforts.
 Prior to the Department of Commerce, John served as a Senior Director and Lead for Task Force Two at the U.S. Cyberspace Solarium Commission, where he led the Commission’s work on cybersecurity, resilience, and supply chain security.
 Prior to that, John also served as the Director of Strategy, Policy, and Plans and Senior Advisor to the Director of the Cybersecurity and Infrastructure Security Agency.